 Table of Contents Hide What is Apache Kafka?What are the different types…

-What is the difference between satellite and telescope?
+What is the difference between telecommunication and ICT?